The Myrtles Plantation

 The Ghost Girl

 A teacher and her pupils were on a school trip and decided to take some photos at the Myrtles Plantation.
-When looking through the photos afterwards, the teacher came across a spine-chilling image.
+When looking through the photos afterward, the teacher came across a spine-chilling image.
 In the background, looking out of the window of the house, there seemed to be a young girl dressed in a long dress.

 A young girl died at the hands of a voodoo doctor in 1868, and some think that her spirit may be captured in the teacher’s photo.
 Legend has it that this girl now practices voodoo on anybody who falls asleep in her room…